-In some instances, however, an organization that is policy-oriented will take direct legal cases or selected impact litigation.
+In some instances, an organization that is policy-oriented will take direct legal cases or selected impact litigation.
 In other instances, a policy-oriented organization will focus solely on research and lobbying.
 This is an important distinction; for example, a person who is interested in litigating a certain issue, but is interning at a policy-oriented research institution, will not receive the litigation experience desired.

-In addition, many public interest organizations are hybrids of direct service, policy and impact litigation organizations.
+Many public interest organizations are hybrids of direct service, policy and impact litigation organizations.
 You should research each organization thoroughly to ensure that its primary activities meet your interests.